debium/www/README.md

 * [Citizen Code of Conduct](http://citizencodeofconduct.org/)

 ## [The Contribution License](CONTRIBUTING.md)
-This is the agreement that all software developers must sign before contributing to website/blog/book!
+This is the agreement that all software developers must sign before contributing to my website/blog/book!

 # __CHRISTMAS NOTICE__
 If this notice is still here, you are viewing the _CHRISTMAS COMMIT_.
 It is specially styled for the season of Jesus's birth, so _PLEASE_ do not use this as a www reference implementation.